ae6rt/decap/README.md

 * BUILD_ID:  UUID that uniquely identifies this build
 * PROJECT_KEY: a composite key consisting of your project parent + library
 * BRANCH_TO_BUILD: an optional git branch to build within your application project.
-This is typically used with Github or Stash post commit hook events.
+This is typically used with Github post commit hook events.

 Concurrent builds of a given project + branch are currently forbidden, and enforced with a lock in etcd, which also runs in the Decap